 In a very broad sense, communication means to give or exchange information.

 Many species of non-human animals and even insects communicate with each other, and there are many books on the subject of how monkeys warn each other of danger and of how bees tell others from their hive where to find honey by a sort of dance.

 We, in the Society for Technical Communication (STC), are primarily interested in communication among people.
 The Society is a professional association whose members work in areas related to giving people clear information.
-STC is over 50 years old, with 150 chapters, 19 SIGS, and 25,000 members worldwide.
+STC was established in 1953 and currently has 41 professional chapters, 12 SIGs, 9 student chapters, and around 6,000 members worldwide in about 50 countries.

 The origin of communication is a topic studied by linguists, animal behaviorists, and scientists who study evolution.
 It is not an issue that we address in the Society for Technical Communication.
 Most of us work on issues of communicating today and in the future, rather than studying the past.

 Some of us are editors who help scientists or medical researchers explain what they do clearly enough for others to understand.
 Many of us work in high technology, helping software and hardware companies develop products that are easy for people to use.
 Today, many of us develop Internet and intranet sites, finding ways to help people get to the information they need quickly and giving them that information in ways that they can easily understand.

 People communicate with words and with pictures, so the Society for Technical Communication includes writers, technical illustrators, graphic artists, and many people who combine these skills.
 People also communicate in many different languages, and many of us in the Society for Technical Communication are concerned with communication across languages and cultures.